cbl-dart/cbl-dart/packages/cbl_flutter/README.md

 of the platforms you support.

 Before you access any part of the library, `CouchbaseLite` needs to be initialized before it can be used.
-For Flutter apps you provide the `initialize` function with the dynamic libraries returned from `flutterLibraries`:
+For Flutter apps you provide the `init` function with the dynamic libraries returned from `flutterLibraries`:

 ```dart